Beee4life/acf-city-selector/README.md

 1. Select if you want a default country
 1. (optional) Import new cities with help of the included excel sheet.

 If you use a composer file to add any plugins/libraries.
-Add the following to `repositories` in your composer.json:
+Add the following to your composer.json:

 ```
+  "repositories": [
     {
       "type":    "package",
       "package": {